dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 > $ dhall --file plain.dhall
 > ```
 >
-> The only change you should see is that the interpreter sorts the record
+> The only difference you should notice between the input and output is that the
-> fields.
+> output sorts the record fields.

 All integrations can go a step further and interpret the Dhall expression before converting the expression into the desired format or language.
 For example,